State Fair concert tickets selling well

 Illinois State Fair grandstand concert tickets have been selling well.
-Ticket sales have hit nearly 24,500 so far, and top sellers include Kane Brown, Sammy Hagar, Toby Keith, and comedian Gabriel "Fluffy" Iglasias.
+Ticket sales have hit nearly 24,500 so far, and top sellers include Kane Brown, Sammy Hagar, Toby Keith, and comedian Gabriel "Fluffy" Iglesias.

 State Fair Manager Kevin Gordon says he hopes the concerts prove as popular as they did during the last fair.